Anthonyeef/GuokrRead/README.md

 The License of each library will be added right after this project is finished :)

 ### Disclaimer
 - The API I use for this application DOES NOT FROM Guokr's authorization.
 I tried to contact staff there but no more reply then.
 I got the API by myself using the software called Charles.
-This action should be think as incorrect and I would delete the code if anyone from Guokr ask me to.
+This action should be thought as incorrect and I would delete the code if anyone from Guokr ask me to.
 - Though this section is named 'Disclaimer', I would take responsibility for this project.
 - Anyone who get API from the source code should not do bad things to Guokr's server.
 Do not do evil.